Continuous Glucose Monitoring for Gastroparesis in Diabetes

 If you are taking opiates, GLP-1 agonists, or motility medications, you will need to stop them before joining the trial.
 Specifically, you must wait 2 weeks after your last dose of opiates or GLP-1 agonists, and 1 week after your last dose of motility medications before enrolling.

-What data supports the effectiveness of the treatment FreeStyle Libre 3 continuous glucose monitoring sensor for gastroparesis in diabetes?
+What prior data suggests that the FreeStyle Libre 3 continuous glucose monitoring sensor is safe for use in patients with diabetes?

 Who Is on the Research Team?